 Near Las Cruces in Dona Ana County, New Mexico — The American Mountains (Southwest)

 Other nearby markers.
-At least 8 other markers are within Nike Hercules Missile (approx. 0.2 miles away); Site of San Agustín Springs (approx. 1.2 miles away); White Sands Missile Range (approx. 5.8 miles away); Pat Garrett Murder Site (approx. 10.1 miles away); Heroes of Bataan (approx. 12˝ miles away); America's First Battle of World War II: The Philippines (approx. 12˝ miles away); The Historic Green Bridge (approx. 12.6 miles away); Disappearance of Albert J. Fountain and his son Henry (approx. 12.8 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
+San Augustín Pass (approx. 0.2 miles away); Site of San Agustín Springs (approx. 1.3 miles away); White Sands Missile Range (approx. 5.7 miles away); Pat Garrett Murder Site (approx. 10.3 miles away); Heroes of Bataan (approx. 12.6 miles away); America's First Battle of World War II: The Philippines Disappearance of Albert J. Fountain and his son Henry (approx. 12.6 miles away); The Historic Green Bridge (approx. 12.7 miles away).
 Touch for a list and map of all markers in Las Cruces.

 Credits.
-This page was last revised on December 26, 2018.
-This page originally submitted on November 18, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 960 times since then and 29 times this year.
-Last updated on November 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-Photos: 1, 2, 3. submitted on November 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-4, 5, 6. submitted on November 18, 2010, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+This page originally submitted on November 22, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,191 times since then and 17 times this year.
+Photos: 1, 2, 3. submitted on November 22, 2010, by Bill Kirchner of Tucson, Arizona. • Craig Swain was the editor who published this page.